 EU-Canada preferential origin

-The EU-Canada Comprehensive Economic and Trade Agreement (CETA) is a new trade agreement between the European Union (EU) and Canada.
-It will be provisionally applied on 21 September 2017.
-From that date duty rates on traded goods will be reduced or eliminated.
+The EU-Canada Comprehensive Economic and Trade Agreement (CETA) is a trade agreement between the European Union (EU) and Canada.
+Under this agreement duty rates on traded goods can be reduced or eliminated.

 If you are exporting consignments of goods with a value greater than €6,000 to Canada and wish to avail of preferences under the EU-Canada trade agreement (CETA), you should register in Registered Exporters System (REX).
 To register you should complete the EU exporters to Canada application form and send it to the Origin and Valuation Unit.